• 905 South Ann St, Mobile, AL 36605

 The Advent of WWI

-By 1904 the Edgar Foundry became incorporated as the Mobile Stove and Pulley Manufacturing Company.
-A period of steady growth followed as the company established itself as a supplier of pulleys, gears and other castings to the timber industry.
-It was at this time that the company changed its name to Mobile Pulley and Machine Works to better reflect the diversified and industrial nature of the business.
-With the advent of WWI, artillery shells were produced, and Mobile Pulley became a major armament supplier to a government at war.
-But the war soon ended, and the company had to pursue new markets to keep the plant busy.
+By 1904, the Edgar Foundry was incorporated as the Mobile Stove and Pulley Manufacturing Company.
+Steady growth followed as the company established itself as a supplier of pulleys, gears, and other castings for the timber industry.
+At this time, the company changed its name to Mobile Pulley and Machine Works to better reflect the diversified and industrial nature of the business.
+With the advent of WWI, artillery shells were produced, and Mobile Pulley became a major armament supplier to the government at war.
+However, the war ended, and the company had to pursue new markets to keep the plant busy.

 1920